berlamont/Firefox-Hover-Search/README.md

+#Hover Search Mod
-#Mod to tweak some annoyances with default implementation
+Mod to tweak some annoyances with default implementation